yoel123/godot-yoel-space-sim-game/README.md

 as a game designer.

-level designer(godot): somone that knows how to use the godot editor, its a powerfull tool. in short with these tools and the modulare objects i built,ther is no need for code to build levels.
+level designer(godot): somone that knows how to use the godot editor, its a powerfull tool. in short with these tools and the modular objects i built,ther is no need for code to build levels.

 music and sound effects: the game has none as of now,if anyone wants to donate relvant assets,it would be